Prospero1988/NMR-AI_part3/README.md

   <img src="IMG/logo.png" alt="Project Logo" width="400px">
 </p>

-# NMR-AI_part3: Supplementary Data & Scripts for ML-Based logD Prediction
+# NMR-AI_part3: Input Data & Scripts

 This repository contains the datasets and source code used in the third publication of the *From NMR to AI* series:
 **[Title Placeholder]**, *[DOI Placeholder]*.